nikozdev/LibAsist/doc/README.md

 - gnu/make is the main build system
 > i find it the most verbose and specific build system
 > i can set up anything i need with gnu/make on gnu/linux
+- i may consider using cmake
+> it would be easier to integrate other deps
+> that would also be better for portability
+> for now, i just dislike cmake and do not want to use it
+> > because of it's format and interfaces

 ### link as an executable